SPEAKERS & PRESENTATIONS

 Senior Marketing Manager, Kaman Fluid Power

 Tuesday, October 8th | 11:15 AM - 12:00 PM

-Consumers expectation are higher than ever before – and that means everyone is upping their game.
+Consumers' expectation is higher than ever before – and that means everyone is upping their game.
 Marketing today is about delivering insightful, useful and re-tellable content.
-There are fundamental key insights to help building a marketing playbook that the marketing specialists at Kaman will share with attendees.
+There are fundamental key insights to help to build a marketing playbook that the marketing specialists at Kaman will share with attendees.

 CEO, The Staver group

 Wednesday, October 9th | 8:30 AM - 10:00 AM